RV Tankless Water Heater 12 V On Demand Hot Water Heater 42,000 BTU

 A: Yes, it is CSA verified

-Q: How long does it take for the water to heat?
+Q: How long does it take before the water heats up?

 A: About 15 seconds

-Q: How do the doors attach to the unit?
+Q: How do the doors connect to the heater?

-A: The door is hinged to the unit
+A: The door is hinged to the water heater

-Q: Is the heating unit equipped with an oxygen depletion safety shutoff device?
+Q: Is this water heater equipped with an oxygen depletion safety shutoff device?

-Q: What is the country or origin for the products?
+Q: What is the country of origin of the products?